Tori, Klein Bottles, and Modulo 8 Parity/Time-reversal Anomalies of 2+1d Staggered Fermions: Introduction

 Once we place the theory on a finite lattice $X$, we should find its symmetry.
 It is \ie G_X = {N_G(\scG)\over \scG}\,, \fe where $N_G(\scG)$ is the normalizer of $\scG$ in $G$.
 (This will be discussed further in Sections \ref{sec:2+1dcont} and \ref{sec:staggeredfermions}.)
 Distinct models correspond to subgroups $\scG$ of $G$ that are inequivalent under conjugation.

 For any one of the distinct models, we will find its global symmetry group $G_X$ \eqref{globalGint} and will identify the Hilbert space as a projective representation of $G_X$.
 The projective phases in this representation reflect the anomaly.
-As we will see, the lattice system has a modulo 8 anomaly.
+As we will see, more sophisticated backgrounds can probe stricter lower bounds of the anomaly order, and the lattice system has a modulo 8 anomaly.

 We will repeat this discussion in the continuum limit.
 In that limit, the lattice theory flows to a single, free, Dirac fermion $\Psi$ with an $O(2)$ internal symmetry.
 This continuum system is known to have a parity/time-reversal anomaly \cite{Niemi:1983rq,Redlich:1983kn,Redlich:1983dv,Alvarez-Gaume:1984zst,Rao:1986ba, Wang:2014lca,Metlitski:2014xqa,Hsieh:2015xaa,Witten:2015aba,Witten:2016cio,Wang:2016qkb,Tachikawa:2016cha,Tachikawa:2016nmo,Barkeshli:2016mew,Tata:2021jwp}.
 Following the analysis of \cite{vandenDoel:1983mf,Kluberg-Stern:1983lmr, Parisi:1983rv, Golterman:1984dn, Golterman:1985dz, Golterman:1986jf, Kilcup:1986dg}, we will map the lattice crystalline symmetry to the symmetry of the continuum theory.
 This map is nontrivial because some of the continuum internal $O(2)$ symmetries emanate from the UV crystalline symmetries.
 See \cite{Cheng:2022sgb} for a discussion of emanant symmetries.